 Will You Qualify for Chapter 7?
 Chapter 13?
 Both?

 While many debtors would prefer to enter into Chapter 7 bankruptcy because of the expediency and discharge power of this form of bankruptcy.
 However, Chapter 7 is subject to means testing which is designed to only allow “deserving” debtors into this form of bankruptcy.
 The means test is applicable when the potential filer’s income is greater than the state median.
 If the debtor’s income is less than the median, he or she passes the means test and qualifies for Chapter 7.
 However, when the means test applies, a calculation regarding the individual’s disposable in come must be made.
 If the individual’s disposable income is calculated to greater than a certain amount, he or she will be ineligible for Chapter 7 and must use Chapter 13.
 Likewise, if the debtor has received a previous Chapter 7 discharge, he or she is not eligible to receive a second for eight years.

 Will Bankruptcy Solve Your Debt or Collection Issues?

-At The Bankruptcy Group, our team of experienced bankruptcy attorneys can help you understand the options you have to handle your debt and financial situation.
+At the Bankruptcy Law Group, our team of experienced bankruptcy attorneys can help you understand the options you have to handle your debt and financial situation.
 We provide individualized service to increase the likelihood that your bankruptcy is successful and provides the fresh start you need.
 To schedule a free and confidential consultation call us at 1-800-920-5351 or contact us online today.